The Command Line Interface¶

 If you get permission error at this step, please check that 1) the terminal session has been configured correctly with the environment variables; 2) the OpenStack RC script you

 openstack --versioncommand.
-Some older version of the OpenStack Client may cause errors.
+Some older versions may cause errors.

 If you get the